FluxpointDev/DevSpace/README.md

 - Sentry - Requires a minimum of 6GB ram with microservice hell
 - Portainer - Very basic and confusing user access with paid self-hosting licenses

-Dev Space is a self-hostable dashboard that allows you to manage your VPS servers, websites, projects and other services and is 100% free and open source!
+Dev Space is a self-hostable and easy to use dashboard that allows you to manage your VPS servers, websites, projects and other services and is 100% free and open source!
 This is written in C# using asp.net blazor and various other frameworks, libs and tools.

 > [!WARNING]